ZhenyingZhu/StudyNotes/Azure.md

 [Enable containers to use Azure Virtual Network capabilities](https://learn.microsoft.com/en-us/azure/virtual-network/container-networking-overview)

-- A virtual network IP address is assigned to every Pod, which could consist of one or more containers.
+- A virtual network IP address is assigned to every Pod (one or more containers).
-- Pods can connect to peered virtual networks and to on-premises over ExpressRoute or a site-to-site VPN.
-Pods are also reachable from peered and on-premises networks.
+- Pods can connect to peered vnet.
-- Pods can access services such as Azure Storage and Azure SQL Database that are protected by virtual network service endpoints.
+- Pods can access services that are protected by vnet service endpoints.
-- Network security groups and routes can be applied directly to Pods.
+- NSGs and routes can be applied directly to Pods.
-- Pods can be placed directly behind an Azure internal or public Load Balancer, just like virtual machines
+- Pods can be placed directly behind an Azure internal or public LB, just like VMs
-- Pods can be assigned a public IP address, which makes them directly accessible from the internet.
+- Pods can be assigned a public IP.
 Pods can also access the internet themselves.
-- Works seamlessly with Kubernetes resources such as Services, Ingress controllers, and Kube DNS.
-A Kubernetes Service can also be exposed internally or externally through the Azure Load Balancer.
+- Works seamlessly with K8s resources such as Services, Ingress controllers, and Kube DNS.
+A K8s Service can also be exposed internally or externally through the Azure LB.

 <https://learn.microsoft.com/en-us/azure/virtual-network/vnet-integration-for-azure-services>